 So Yes or No?

 The Centers for Disease Control (CDC) advises the use of simple cloth face coverings to slow the spread of the virus and help people who may have the virus and do not know it from transmitting it to others.
 If you can, the best thing you can do when outside is still to keep your distance from others not in your household and avoid overcrowded areas.
-If you are in an urban environment where social distancing is difficult, it’s probably a good idea to wear a bandana, neck gaiter, or other covering —make sure it fully covers your mouth and nose.
+If you are in an urban environment where social distancing is difficult, it’s probably a good idea to wear a mask (research indicates that other forms of face coverings may be less effective) —make sure it fully covers your mouth and nose.
 A mask can do a lot of good in keeping yourself and others safe with correct user behavior and if they are worn properly and made with proper materials.

 There is a lot we don’t know about how the virus spreads through the air, especially when you add people breathing deeply and moving.
 Acting overly cautious and giving a wide distance is a good idea.
 But there is a lot of speculation, scientific theories and dubious studies circulating as well.
 We’re not going to add to pronouncements about distance and what precisely is safe because we do not have any medical or public health background.
 There is a great Washington City Paper article about exercise here and Bicycling magazine also has some great coverage that both interview actual experts.

 Masks are not perfect.
 If your mask is not cleaned properly, if you are constantly taking it off or touching it, if you take it off improperly, the mask can increase your risks.
 The other common way masks can spread COVID-19 is by making people feel overly secure.
 Wearing a mask is not a substitute from keeping physical distance if possible.
 Here are the CDC recommendations for using a cloth face mask and for social distancing.